jayzern/automatic-event-understanding-using-deep-learning/README.md

 ## Team2 Setup (Python3 and TF2.3)
 1. Pull code from github and arrange into the following directory
 #### File arrangements
-* All files should be organized in following structure:
+* All files should be organized in following structure. model and results folder should be initially empty if we are trainining models.
 ```
-.
 ├── data
+    ├── exp9_0.01-16-16-Roles2Args3Mods-NoFrAn-v1
+    ├── ....
 ├── model
+├── results
 ├── eval_data
 └── event-embedding
     ├── main2.py